 IOM engages in creating the conditions for normality for those returning to certain communities in Libya.
 IOM’s community stabilization programme seeks to assist in re-establishing stability and security, preventing further forced migration, restoring trust among community members, vulnerable populations and local authorities, and lay the foundations for durable solutions, lasting peace and sustainable development.
 It further contributes to the revitalization of social, cultural and economic life for Libyan communities and migrants.
 IOM delivers a range of small-scale social cohesion and infrastructure activities across four locations (Sabha, Qatroun, Kufra and Benghazi) in fragile communities that suffer from growing pressure due to large-scale displacements and increased migrant flows.
 These communities also often experience the strain of scarce resources and poor service delivery by the local government.

 A pivotal aspect of IOM’s approach is that programming is community-driven.
-IOM actively encourages and support communities to self-organize, analyse and priorities their needs.
+IOM actively encourages and support communities to self-organize, analyse and jointly prioritize their needs.
 Community priorities serve as a basis for IOM’s community interventions.
 A key element of this approach is the Community Management Committees which serve as an intermediary between the community and IOM, and are made up of representative membership.

 IOM Libya aims to implement the following: